codelif/hyprdisplay/README.md

 # hyprdisplay
-hyprdisplay is a ncurses utility to manage your display layouts and settings in hyprland.
+hyprdisplay is a terminal application to manage your display layouts and settings in hyprland.

 ## POC
 The POC is in written in python (because its faster for me to write in).
 But ultimately this will be written in GO.